-When you feed your body enough but not too many carbohydrates (40-50% based on your activity level) but boost your protein and fat intake, you’re helping your body run optimally.
+When you feed your body enough but not too many carbohydrates but boost your protein and fat intake, you’re helping your body run optimally.
 You’ll have carbs to replenish glycogen, protein to re-build your body, and fat for fuel and to keep inflammation down (when you choose good fats).

-If you can start by eating 3 balanced meals per day and 1-2 snacks as needed (based on hunger that day), you’ll boost your performance.
-Once you clean up your diet, you can start thinking about optimizing your workout-specific nutrition.
+If you can start by eating 3 balanced meals per day and snacks as needed (based on hunger that day), you’ll boost your performance.
+Once you balance your diet, you can start thinking about optimizing your workout-specific nutrition.

 Recovery is essential to re-building your body and getting it ready for the next workout.
 Refueling correctly will prevent feeling sore or sluggish when you hit the gym the next day.
 However, most workouts do not need a protein shake within 15 minutes of finishing.